RaisTMJ/raisTMJ/README.md

 I'm a full-stack developer with 6+ years of experience, diving deep into the worlds of **.NET, Angular, and Flutter**.
 I've gone from apprentice to lead developer, wrangling DevOps pipelines on Azure, and even playing Scrum Master for my team. 🚀

 - 🔭 I’m currently building cool things for Petronas using C#, Angular, and Azure Cloud.
-- ⚡ Fun fact: When I'm not coding, I love to watch movies and series (big fan of b99) and enjoy animations!

 - 📫 How to reach me: Drop me an email at rais95mohamad@gmail.com or connect with me on [LinkedIn][linkedin].